usmanovs/Salesforce-Interview-Handbook/README.md

 Unlike typical software engineer job interviews, Salesforce interviews have no emphasis on algorithms and have more questions on Salesforce fundamental knowledge and expertise about the domain — i.e. Apex, Process Builders, Lightning Web Components.

 While there are some existing resources to help Salesforce admins and developers in preparing for interviews, they are dispersed and incomplete.
-Among the existing resources, probably the most helpful question bank would be [Salesforce Interview Questions](https://mindmajix.com/salesforce-interview-questions).
-Being an open source repository, the project can live on with the support of the community as the state of web evolves.

 ---